-- After school clubs and Rock Steady Music were funded for Pupil Premium children throughout the school year allowing disadvantaged children to be given equal opportunities to engage in a range of extra curricula clubs. - Speech Therapy was funded for Pupil Premium children with speech and language needs.
-A speech therapist provided face to face sessions for Pupil Premium children.
-These were virtual during the Lockdowns. - Pupil Premium children accessed well-being support throughout the year which, when needed, resulted in further referrals, support for child and parent and regulation techniques in place. - Targeted intervention in place to support learning needs

-- Funding used to purchase tablets for children to use at home and enable them to access ICT software such as Phonics Hero. - Dynamo Maths, Lucid Rapid and Phonics Hero were purchased to identify and support learning needs. - SEND needs identified through assessments with SPLD assessor and Educational Psychologist resulting in diagnosis and recommendations to support children in school. - Increased communication (for Pupil Premium families) with school via Teams and regular phone calls. - Vulnerable children offered a school place during the Lockdown to enable them to access learning more effectively. - School lunches were made available during lockdown/home learning. - Laptops were loaned to Pupil Premium children to enable them to access home learning when isolating or during the Lockdown. - Support for parents through Early Help Assessments to address difficulties/barriers and issues, often resulting in referrals to other agencies to support attendance, finances, family support and SEND needs. - Pupil Premium Co-ordinators received further training regarding Pupil Premium to increase knowledge and develop the role of the pupil premium leader.
+- 38% of PP children accessed tutoring support to help increase their progress and attainment - 45% of children accessed well-being support within school including transition work for Secondary School - All pupils benefited from targeted support to increase their progress in areas of need (Phonics, Maths, Reading etc) - Rock Steady Music lessons, holiday clubs and Premier Sports clubs were funded for Pupil Premium children throughout the school year allowing disadvantaged children to be given equal opportunities to engage in a range of extra curricula clubs. - Speech Therapy was funded for Pupil Premium children with speech and language needs.
+A speech therapist has provided face to face sessions for Pupil Premium children and trained staff to effectively deliver speech interventions with our Pupil Premium children. - Pupil Premium children have accessed well-being support throughout the year which, when needed, resulted in further referrals, support for child and parent and regulation techniques in place. - Targeted intervention has been in place to support learning needs. - Dynamo Maths, Lucid Rapid Dyslexia and Phonics Hero were purchased to identify and support learning needs. - SEND needs have been identified through assessments with an SPLD assessor and Educational Psychologist resulting in diagnosis and recommendations to support Pupil Premium children in school. - Family Support for parents has been in place through Early Help Assessments to address difficulties/barriers and issues, often resulting in referrals to other agencies to support attendance, finances, family support and SEND needs.